 First-ever collaborative platform on internal displacement

-The working sessions, for the first time, brought all the diverse actors responding to internal displacement in Mexico together to discuss how to jointly shape a coherent and shared approach.
+The working sessions, for the first time, brought together all actors responding to internal displacement in Mexico to discuss how to jointly shape a coherent and shared approach.
 The collaborative nature of the mission and the activities planned and implemented in partnership with the government, civil society, and UN partners contributed to an inclusive and neutral space to engage on technical and often complex discussions related to data on internal displacement.

 “CONAPO was very satisfied with the mission for several reasons: for the professionalism of JIPS’ advisors, for the cooperation between the Government of Mexico and the CMDPDH, and because it helped account for the challenges the country is facing with regards to internal displacement.” – Raúl Romo Viramontes, Director of population & regional sustainable development